 INFORMATION GAPS AND NEEDS

-Violence has become normalized and occurs without impunity, resulting in underreporting.
-Internal displacement is under-registered, due to threats by armed groups against displaced people and officials involved in the registration.
-The extent and nature of confinement are extremely difficult to quantify and characterize.
-As a result, figures of affected population tend to be under-registered and the response is difficult or delayed.
+Violence has become normalised and occurs with impunity, resulting in the underreporting of violent incidents.
+Internal displacement is often under-registered because of threats from armed groups against displaced people and people involved in the registration process.
+The extent and nature of confinement events are extremely difficult to quantify and characterise.
+The figures reported for affected populations tend to be under-registered, and the humanitarian response is often difficult to implement and may be delayed.

 Colombia is prone to frequent natural disasters.
-The rainy season (May–November) typically results in the overflowing of rivers leading to road blockages, damage to crops and agricultural activities, and damage to homes, schools and other infrastructure. ?
+The rainy season (May–November) typically causes rivers to overflow, leading to road blockages, limitations to agricultural activities, and damage to crops, homes, schools, and other infrastructure. ?